 The answer can vary greatly depending on your situation, but considering a few questions honestly beforehand can help you make the correct decision.

-How Important is it to You to be Debt-free?
+How Important Is it to You to be Debt-Free?

 Peace of mind is a priceless asset, and not having to worry about lingering debt when you are living on a fixed or limited income can offer a valuable sense of confidence.

 Tom Sightings, writing for U.S. News & World Report, likens paying off your mortgage before retirement to making a risk-free investment.
-Not only does eliminating that debt provide a sense of relief, but because you are saving money that would otherwise go to pay interest over the remaining life of the loan.
+Not only does eliminating that debt provide a sense of relief, but you are saving money that would otherwise go to pay interest over the remaining life of the loan.

 Depending on the amount you have left on your mortgage and your interest rate, you could potentially save thousands in the long run by paying off your debt early.